AlexTelon/FlexiCharge-Cross-Platform/README.md

 Targets iOS version
 - 15.0

+## Documentation
+The official documentation files are placed in the `documentation` folder.
+The primary documentation is kept in this [PDF document](https://github.com/knowitrickard/FlexiCharge-Cross-Platform/blob/main/documentation/Documentation%20FlexiCharge-Cross-Platform.pdf).
+In the `documentation` folder there is also a .docx-version of the documentation which can be used to continue the documentation.

-# Contribution
+## Contribution
-Follow the convention and coding style explained under the chapter *Architecture* in the [documentation PDF](https://github.com/knowitrickard/FlexiCharge-Cross-Platform/blob/main/documentation/Documentation%20FlexiCharge-Cross-Platform.pdf) in the repository.
+Follow the convention and coding style explained under the chapter *Architecture* in the [documentation PDF](https://github.com/knowitrickard/FlexiCharge-Cross-Platform/blob/main/documentation/Documentation%20FlexiCharge-Cross-Platform.pdf).